vic-ma/howtodismantle.github.io/_posts/2025-07-07-Hub-FLows-I-Getting-started-and-learn-how-to-historize-MQTT-messages.md

 ## Deploy and monitor the Hub Flow

-To deploy and activate our Hub Flow, we click the **Upload** button.
+To deploy and activate our Hub Flow, we click the **Upload** button:

 ![image](/assets/2025-07-07/040.png)

-When we switch over to the Hub portal we can find the Flow tab for monitoring any Flow that is deployed to the Hub.
-For every flow we can see the last execution visually and also browse through the log entries.
-In our sample the last incoming MQTT message was successfully processed.
+To monitor the Hub Flow, we open the Peakboard Hub portal.
+Then, we click on the *Hub Flows* tab and select our Hub Flow.
+We see the results the last execution, and we can also look through the log entries.
+The green status icons means that our last incoming MQTT message was successfully processed:

 ![image](/assets/2025-07-07/050.png)